Cudjoe Key, Florida: 21st century

 The air force station flies a white radar aerostat, known locally as "Fat Albert", which is used for drug interdiction missions by the Drug Enforcement Administration.
 On April 20, 2007, a Cessna 182 crashed after its left wing struck the tether anchoring "Fat Albert".
 The aerostat is marked on air navigation charts inside a restricted area that contains the warning, "Caution: Unmarked balloon on cable to 14,000 [feet]."

 On September 10, 2017, Cudjoe Key suffered a direct hit from Hurricane Irma which made landfall as a Category 4 hurricane.

 Geography

-Cudjoe Key is located in the Florida Keys at (24.664298, -81.482339).
+Cudjoe Key is located in the Florida Keys.
 U.S. 1 (or the Overseas Highway) crosses the key at about mile markers 20.5 - 23, between Summerland and Sugarloaf Keys.
 The highway leads west-southwest 20 mi to Key West, east 30 mi to Marathon, and a total of 136 mi northeast to Miami.

 According to the United States Census Bureau, the CDP has a total area of 10.5 sqmi, of which 5.2 sqmi are land and 5.3 sqmi, or 50.5%, are water.
 The water area includes Cudjoe Bay to the south of the island, a portion of Kemp Channel to the east, and tidal water to the northwest between Cudjoe Key and small islands known as the Rattlesnake Lumps.